kylemurray2/SARTS/README.md

     -p, --plot-off    Turn plotting off (default: True)

-9. Run Fringe:
+9. Run Dolphin:

     At this point you could simply make downlooked IFGs with the coregistered stack and then unwrap those.
 Do this by running ifgs.py -dumf.
-This will turn the Fringe mode off and make the unwrapped ifgs.
-By default, we are doing PS-DS analysis with Fringe, so we can run that using:
+This will turn the Dolphin mode off and make the unwrapped ifgs.
+By default, we are doing PS-DS analysis with Dolphin, so we can run that using:

-    runFringe.py -tnsadc
+    runDolphin.py -tnsadc

-    This runs all of the Fringe steps to do the PS_DS analysis and should output Fringe/adjusted_wrapped_DS/*slc
+    This runs all of the Dolphin steps to do the PS_DS analysis and should output Dolphin/adjusted_wrapped_DS/*slc

     To rerun or run any specific step, these are the options: